 The Vetting Room is not formally affiliated with any partisan or nonpartisan groups, and maintains the primary goal of improving public engagement with the federal judicial confirmation process.

 Who We Are

 Harsh Voruganti is the Founder and Editor of The Vetting Room.
 Mr. Voruganti has been interested (some would say obsessed) with judicial nominations since discovering the subject in college, and is passionate about maintaining a functioning, impartial judiciary.
-Professionally, Mr. Voruganti is a principal at The Voruganti Law Firm, practicing criminal defense, family law, landlord-tenant law, and civil rights law in Virginia.
+Professionally, Mr. Voruganti is an Assistant Commonwealth’s Attorney with the City of Alexandria.
+He was formerly a principal at The Voruganti Law Firm, practicing criminal defense, family law, landlord-tenant law, and civil rights law in Virginia.
 He previously worked on religious freedom issues at the American Civil Liberties Union and the Hindu American Foundation, and on judicial nominations as an extern at the Department of Justice Office of Legal Policy.

 Daniel Tilley is a staff attorney with the ACLU of Florida whose work focuses primarily on the LGBTQ community.
 Among his other work, he served as lead counsel in the ACLU’s federal-court litigation that, as part of a pair of consolidated cases and a team of lawyers, brought marriage equality to Florida in January 2015.
 More recently, he has focused on assisting transgender individuals in receiving adequate healthcare in confinement settings (prisons, jails, and civil commitment).